adri4silva/Geocaching/readme.md

 * Firebase
 * QRCodeReader Pod

-If you want to learn how to use CocoaPods click [this](https://guides.cocoapods.org/using/getting-started.html) link, it will be needed to the next step
+If you want to learn how to use CocoaPods click [this](https://guides.cocoapods.org/using/getting-started.html) link, it will be needed in the next step

 ### Installing Dependencies